twolfson/twolfson.com/articles/learning-to-forget.md

 - Rewrite the note in as soon as you wake up.
 Thoughts that seem fresh now might be lost later (kind of like with remembering dreams).

 ## Remembering on the go
-- On a personal note, I sometimes will write a note via pen on my wrist
+Whenever I leave the house, I usually bring a pen.
+Sometimes I find myself in a situation where writing a note via pen on my wrist is my best option at the time.

-    - Useful when I don't have paper or my phone easily accessible
+- When I don't have paper or my phone isn't easily accessible
-    - Useful when I am walking and need to remember a task (e.g. commuting and need to ship a package)
+- When I am walking and need to remember a task (e.g. commuting and need to ship a package)

 ## Splitting mental space for personal and work
 Thinking about work tasks while you are in your personal life can be unnecessarily stressful.
 I try my best to keep personal things personal and work things work.